cfiet/cfiet.github.io/src/documents/posts/2014/bringing-back-eighties-with-emscripten-part3.html.md

 make: *** [controls.o] Błąd 1
 ```

 Bam, errors, errors, errors.
-But after some closer investigation, there are two main reasons one
+But after some closer investigation, there are two main reasons for them:
-can find there:

  1. Missing `stdout` identifier.
 This is  easily-fixable by
     [adding appropriate header file](https://github.com/cfiet/gnurobbo/commit/327b6cb0d5147309b5a169f48d23722f14ad38df#diff-1),
  1. Duplicate case values coming from `SDL_*`.
 After some investigation it turned out that